 2. It doesn’t put a cap on indulgence

 “Everything in moderation gives you free reign to load up on many mini treats.
-All that adds up,” says Haynes.
+All that adds up,” says Maguire.

-Instead of using moderation as a crutch to treat yo’self, Haynes has a more practical solution.
-“Use the 80/20 rule (or even 90/10) during weight loss.
+Instead of using moderation as a crutch to treat yo’self, Maguire has a more practical solution: “Use the 80/20 rule (or even 90/10) during weight loss.
 Follow a healthy diet 80 to 90 percent of the time, leaving a 10 to 20 percent leeway for treats,” she advises.

 3. It puts you at the mercy of “trigger” foods